-isvector returns true if the image pixels are represented by vectors, that is, the image array is one-dimensional and has more than one component (see Section 4.7).
+isvector returns true if the image pixels are represented by vectors.
+That is, the image is a tensor image, and the tensor is a one-dimensional array with more than one component (see Section 4.7).

 iterate

 iterate loops through each image in the image arrays it gets as input, and calls the function fun with the given parameters.
 This is a very versatile function, and allows a combination of image arrays, single images and other objects as input.
 The only requirement is that all the image arrays are of the same size.